CyberNaught-XyZ/gh-horoscope/README.md

 - More sophisticated roasting templates (that are still loving)

 Just fork it, make it better, and send a PR.
 Or open an issue if you find bugs (which you will, because software).
+Email me a hate letter saying the code is broken, at least it's something!

 ## 📜 Legal Stuff